3 goals that e-Fashion will help you achieve

 4 - Ever-testing

 A significant portion of your technology should be in a test-and-learn state to understand how your team operates and how your customers behave.
 Find out what enhances an experience and uncover what backfires.
 Run simple A/B or multivariate tests.
 Also, consider exploratory tests in controlled conditions to understand what works best for your company and market.
+If you are uncertain about something, run a test.
+And if you think you know everything, run a test anyway.
+You’ll surely find new insights that make it well worth your time.

 The rise in digital sampling comes not only at a time when companies are embracing efficiency but also at a time when people are increasing their digital proficiency.
 The Fashion industry is now starting its acceleration towards more digitized and sustainable practices.